Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Experiments

+\end{enumerate} Since a smooth manifold is locally well approximated by its tangent space, nearby data points lie approximately in a low-dimensional linear subspace.
+PCA captures the directions of largest variance, which align with the tangent directions of the manifold, whereas small eigenvalues correspond to directions orthogonal to the manifold or variations induced by curvature.
+However, the approximation error depends on neighborhood size $k$ and curvature.
+It is also sensitive to noise, thus particles may drift off manifold after a few numerical iterations.

-\subsubsection{1-Sphere $S^1$}
+\subsection{1-Sphere $S^1$}

+Now we evaluate the proposed KSWGD framework on another example of 1-dimensional spherical manifold $S^1$, targeting a uniform distribution over the unit circle.
+The data-driven spectral learning utilized $N=500$ training samples $\{\bm{x}^i\}_{i=1}^N$ drawn from this target where $\bm{x}^i=(x_1^i,x_2^i)$ is the i-th sample.
+To generate training data of time-evolution snapshot pairs $\{(\bm{x}^i, \hat{\bm{x}}^i_{\Delta t})\}_{i=1}^N$ without knowing the potential $V$, we simulated dynamics over a short interval $\Delta t = 0.05$, approximating the drift term $\nabla \log \pi$ via Kernel Density Estimation (KDE) as shown in Appendix~\ref{app:kde} \citep{parzen1962estimation}.
+Notice that $\hat{\bm{x}}^i_{\Delta t}$ is not exactly from data, rather an augmented data from simulating the Langevin SDE as in~\eqref{eq:sde}.
+Based on these pairs, the Koopman operator was approximated via Kernel-EDMD \cite{kevrekidis2016kernel} using both a \textit{Polynomial} kernel of degree 10 (see Figure~\ref{fig:sphere_kswgd_rbf}) and a \textit{Gaussian RBF} kernel (see Figure~\ref{fig:sphere_kswgd_polynomial}), using Tikhonov regularization with $\gamma = 10^{-6}$ for numerical stability.

+For the generative process, we initialized $M=700$ particles concentrated at the top of the 1-sphere; specifically, $y > 0.7$ depicted in red dots, and evolved them according to the learned Koopman spectral gradients (i.e., KSWGD) for $T=1000$ iterations with a step size of $h=2$.
+As shown in Figure~\ref{fig:sphere_kswgd}, KSWGD successfully push the particles out and uniformly cover the manifold, as depicted in the purple circles.
+In contrast, a comparative analysis using the Diffusion Map Particle System (DMPS) as a baseline \citep{li2025diffusion} under identical settings fails to effectively cover the manifold.
+The result is presented in Figure~\ref{fig:sphere_dmps}.
+The Algorithm~\ref{alg:kswgd_static} is given below.

-We also compare KSWGD and DMPS on the 1-dimensional spherical manifold $S^1$, as shown in Figure~\ref{fig:sphere_dmps}.
+Next we also compare KSWGD to DMPS on $S^1$, as shown in Figure~\ref{fig:sphere_dmps}.
 Under the same experimental settings, DMPS fails to reach full convergence to the target distribution, even when the number of iterations or the step size is moderately increased.
 This further highlights the advantage of KSWGD’s spectral preconditioning in sustaining an effective gradient flow throughout the optimization.